icyphy/ptII/ptolemy/apps/iRobot/README.txt

 To use the Ptolemy models, open one of the .xml files in a subdirectory of the ptolemy directory, and double click on the code generator to generate code.
-Then
+Then use the Programmers Notepad IDE (which is part of WinAVR, available by download or on the iRobot CD) to open the "project file" (the .pnproj file) in the same directory as the .xml file.
+Compile it using the Tools menu "Make All".
+Then connect the command module to your USB port, turn it on, push the red reset button, and select Tools->Program.
+Disconnect the cable and push the reset button again to start your program.

 Overall information about the iRobot Create can be found here: